Heel Pain Treatment

 What Causes It?

 There is a dense fibrous band of tissue in the bottom of the foot known as the plantar fascia.
-The plantar fascia inserts into the heel bone and spreads out into the foot (see diagram).
+The plantar fascia inserts into the heel bone and spreads out into the foot.
 Studies have proven that the actual “spur” is formed over a long period of time because of constant pulling.
 The injury produces inflammation, pain, and inability to bear weight on the heel comfortably.

 How is this procedure different?

-In Endoscopic Plantar Fasciotomy, 2 small incisions are made to release the tight fascial band attached to the heel bone.
+In Endoscopic Plantar Fasciotomy, two small incisions are made to release the tight fascial band attached to the heel bone.
 This surgical release immediately eliminates the inflammation area of the “spur” and normal foot function can return.
 With the endoscopic procedure, it is not necessary to make a large incision.
 It is not necessary to remove the “spur” tissue in order to relieve the pain.

 Am I a Candidate for this Procedure?

 If you have failed to obtain complete relief of heel pain symptoms with the use of conservative treatments such as taping, orthotics, cortisone injections, oral medication or physical therapy, then you may benefit from an Endoscopic Plantar Fasciotomy.
-A complete evaluation and discussion with Dr. Dribbon will help determine your best options
+A complete evaluation and discussion with Dr. Dribbon will help determine your best options.

 What are the Expected Results?